WeblateOrg/weblate/docs/admin/translating.rst

 .. image:: /images/screenshot-context.png

-In addition to :ref:`source-review`, screenshots have a separate management interface under the :guilabel:`Tools` menu.
+In addition to :ref:`additional`, screenshots have a separate management interface under the :guilabel:`Tools` menu.
 Upload screenshots, assign them to source strings manually, or use optical character recognition to do so.